-- Directory of California Manufactured Recycled Contents Products (some offered are SABRC complaint)
+- Directory of California Recycled-Content Product Manufacturers (some products are SABRC complaint).

 The State Agency Buy Recycled Campaign (SABRC) is a joint effort between the California Department of Resources Recycling and Recovery (CalRecycle) and the Department of General Services (DGS) to implement State law requiring State agencies and the Legislature to purchase recycled-content products (RCP).
 It complements the efforts of the Integrated Waste Management Act (Public Resources Code 4000 et al), which was enacted to reduce the amount of waste going to California’s landfills.

 In addition to purchasing RCPs, State agencies need to track their purchases in order to annually submit a report.
 An agency tracks their procurement through its own procurement tracking device or with the spreadsheet (Microsoft Excel, 27 KB) developed by CalRecycle.
 Each state agency shall require the businesses with whom it contracts to use, to the maximum extent economically feasible in the performance of the contract work, recycled products.
 Each state agency’s annual report should include its purchases, as well as those purchases by the businesses with whom it contracts.